thangckt/note_md/notebook/md_solid/0_colab_github.md

 - Navigate to `https://colab.research.google.com/`
 - Choose to open file in either `Google Drive`, `Github`, or `upload`

+## Install packages

+To import a library that's not in Colaboratory by default, you can use `!pip install` or `!apt-get install`.

 ## Interaction work

+Colab is designed to work with Gihub in either `Public repo` or `Private repo`[](https://colab.research.google.com/github/googlecolab/colabtools/blob/main/notebooks/colab-github-demo.ipynb)

 ### Open jupyter file on github in Colab